About us

 Email Summer at summer@826nyc.org. — Photo by Aslan Chalom.Programs Coordinator

-Amani joined the team at 826NYC as the Program Coordinators in August 2022.
-After relocating from South Florida in 2017, she has been working for the non-profit CAMBA for the past 7 years.
+Amani joined the team at 826NYC as the Programs Coordinator in August 2022.
+After relocating from South Florida in 2017, she spent 5 years working for the non-profit CAMBA.
 Most recently, she was the Internship Developer for the Learning to Work Program at Brooklyn Bridge Academy High School.
 She holds a BA in English from Florida International University.
 With a love of drawing and art design, she plans to go back to school for graphic design and hopefully step into animation.
 In her free time you can find her diving into anything arts and crafts related, or demolishing the stage with her Karaoke skills.
 Email Amani at amani@826nyc.org.

 Senior Development and Communications Manager